15 Best Places To Visit In August For A Heavenly Escape

 How To Reach: Jodhpur is easily accessible with trains, buses and flights as it has its own railway stations and airports.
 So, you can choose what best suits you.

-Where To Stay: Umaid Bhawan Palace, RAAS Hotel and Bijolai Palace.
+Where To Stay: Umaid Bhawan Palace, RAAS Hotel and Bijolai Palace

 Varanasi

-With a total of about 88 ghats out of which Dashashwamedh Ghat is one of the most famous.
-It can get a little hot and humid at this time of the year, but nothing a dip in river Ganga can't solve.
+With a total of about 88 ghats, out of which Dashashwamedh Ghat is one of the most famous.
+It can get a little hot and humid at this time of the year, but nothing a dip in the river Ganga can't solve.
 Shri Kashi Vishwanath Temple is a famous temple that you must visit to connect with your spiritual self.
 Ramnagar Fort is a Mughal-style sandstone structure that houses a museum with vintage automobiles and antique weapons.

 How To Reach: You could opt to take a bus, train travel by your own car, or take a flight to Varanasi.
 The nearest airport is Lal Bahadur Shastri International Airport.